thomasdenney/FAQ/README.md

 Depends what your budget is.
 Any Mac that can run the latest version of OSX and has more than 4GB of RAM will do.
 I would recommend Mac Mini or a MacBook Air.

+###Is Xcode usable on a MacBook?

+Xcode demands a lot of screen space, especially when editing storyboards.
+It is, however, perfectly usable on a MacBook display.
+If you've got a retina MacBook Pro you can change the display's resolution so that you get more screen space, which can be very useful when editing storyboards.

 ###Do I need an iOS device?

 Yes, it's imperative that you test your app on a real device before you submit it to the App Store.
 Besides, you'll probably want to get a feel for how other iOS apps work before you write one.